Validator Guide

 | Role | Verify-only — proof verification, voting, optional compute |

-| Stake | 1 SOL minimum (devnet), held in a per-validator on-chain PDA |
+| Stake | 1 SOL (devnet), held in a per-validator on-chain PDA |

 | Risk | Slashing on equivocation or persistent unavailability |